 Chronic dehydration can be mild or severe.
-In some cases, it can even require a visit to the hospital.
 Certain groups, such as older adults and athletes, may be more at risk.

 Dehydration can occur when a person loses excessive water and does not take enough in to replace it.
 Causes include acute vomiting and diarrhea, heat exposure, prolonged vigorous exercise, and some conditions and medications.